Women's Wellness Program

-The Women’s Wellness Program provides a variety of reproductive and sexual health services across PEI to Islanders of all genders, ages and backgrounds.
+The Women’s Wellness Program provides a variety of reproductive and sexual health services across PEI to individuals of all genders, orientations and ages.
 The program is committed to providing safe, confidential and supportive services to all clients.
 Services under the Women’s Wellness Program can be accessed at a variety of sites.
 Call the toll-free number at 1-844-365-8258 for more information on where to access these services.

 The Women's Wellness Program offers a number of services for the health and wellness of all Islanders.
 Below are the current and upcoming services.

-- Sexual health services for all ages, genders, orientations and abilities including:
+- Sexual health services for individuals of all genders, orientations and ages including:

 - sexual health education and counselling;

-- sexually transmitted blood borne infection screening, testing, treatment and follow-up;
+- sexually transmitted and blood-borne infection screening, testing, treatment and follow-up;

-- birth control counselling, including IUD prescription and insertion; and
+- birth control counselling and prescriptions, including IUD's; and

 - pregnancy testing and options counselling.